intuit/judo/README.md

 # point to a "test scenario" file
 judo <file>.yml

+# point to a "test scenario" JSON file
+judo <file>.json

-# or point to a "test suite" directory of "test suite" yaml files
+# or point to a "test suite" directory of "test suite" yaml files.
+See options section for the optional flag to support JSON files.
 judo <directory>
 ```